GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 refer to function arguments (parameters) outside of the

-SYNOPSIS section of the manual or inside
+Synopsis section of the manual or inside

-the SYNOPSIS section if the enclosure
+the Synopsis section if the enclosure

 macros ‘.Fo